Yale Pathways to Science Scholars

 Have you ever thought about how stars are born, wondered why dinosaurs had feathers, or asked yourself if nanotechnology will change our lives the way computers have?
 If you are curious about the world around us and want to learn how world-class scientists make discoveries and generate new knowledge, then Pathways to Science is right for you!

 Throughout the year students are invited to programs, demonstrations, lectures, and laboratory visits on Yale University’s campus to learn about cutting-edge advances in science from respected professors.
 Students can choose which opportunities interest them the most.
-In the past, students have viewed the cosmos at Yale’s state-of-the-art planetarium, launched rockets, built telescopes, and examined brain specimens with Yale neuroscientists.
+In the past, students have viewed the cosmos at Yale’s state-of-the-art planetarium, launched rockets, built telescopes, examined brain specimens with Yale neuroscientists, and much more.

 Eligibility and application information